PaulKinlan/paul.kinlan.me/content/en/2020-06-12-streaming-templates-in-node-and-the-browser.markdown

     )}`);
 ```

-We have many templates `head` generates the skeleton of the HTML, `body` is the content of the page based on the output of `aggregate`.
+We have many templates, `head` generates the skeleton of the HTML, `body` is the content of the page based on the output of `aggregate`.
 The latter of those functions does a lot of asynchronous work which takes some time, however the response can start rendering pretty much straight away because the `head` and `body` functions mostly output text.

 I think it's pretty neat, and hopefully I can write up a lot more about the architecture of the app I am building that uses this across the Server, Client and Service Worker.